MetaphorData/connectors/README.md

 We automatically push a [docker image](https://hub.docker.com/r/metaphordata/connectors) to Docker Hub as par of the CI/CD.
 See [this page](./docs/docker.md) for more details.

+## GitHub Action

+You can also run the connectors in your CI/CD pipeline using the [Metaphor Connectors](https://github.com/marketplace/actions/metaphor-connectors-github-action) GitHub Action.

 ## Connectors

 Each connector is placed under its own directory under [metaphor](./metaphor) and extends the `metaphor.common.BaseExtractor` class.